CameronBeneteau/CamFinder/README.md

 # CamFinder
-Automation Tool For Proposal Submission on LinkedIn Service Provider
+Automation Tool For Proposal Submission on LinkedIn Service Provider using Python, Selenium, Chrome WebDriver & Web Scraping

 General Notes:
   - Update your login info in the "Info.py" file (more instructions can be found in there)